DJIEUGA/coding_problems/codility_coding_problems/MinMaxDivision/readme.md

 N and K are integers within the range [1..100,000];
 M is an integer within the range [0..10,000];
 each element of array A is an integer within the range [0..M].
-Copyright 2009–2023 by Codility Limited.
-All Rights Reserved.
-Unauthorized copying, publication or disclosure prohibited.